Isbo2000/Axobotl/README.md

 npm install
 ```

-Put your token into the config file (`assets/data/config.json`) (here's a [guide on how to get a token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token))
+Put your token into when it prompts you (here's a [guide on how to get a token](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token))

 Run the bot: